jacebenson/cedar/docs/docs/graphql/trusted-documents.md

 # Trusted Documents

-RedwoodJS can be setup to enforce [persisted operations](https://the-guild.dev/graphql/yoga-server/docs/features/persisted-operations) – alternatively called [Trusted Documents](https://benjie.dev/graphql/trusted-documents).
+CedarJS can be setup to enforce [persisted operations](https://the-guild.dev/graphql/yoga-server/docs/features/persisted-operations) – alternatively called [Trusted Documents](https://benjie.dev/graphql/trusted-documents).

 Use trusted documents if your GraphQL API is only for your own app (which is the case for most GraphQL APIs) for a massively decreased attack-surface, increased performance, and decreased bandwidth usage.